The colourful and spritely Deep-blue Flowerpiercer is a typically attractive member of the Tanager family. Photo: Rich Hoyer

 Day 2: We’ll fly early this morning to Tarapoto, meet up with our bus and driver for the week, and begin birding.
 We’ll likely arrive at our lodge for the next two nights in time for lunch, and we’ll then have an easy afternoon on the grounds and birding from the nearby roadside.
 After dinner search the hotel grounds for Tropical Screech-Owl, Band-bellied Owl, and Black-banded Owl.
 Night south of Tarapoto.

-Day 3: We’ll have all morning to the south of Tarapoto to rain-shadowed forest along the Huallaga River, an area still relatively poorly known ornithologically.
+Day 3: We’ll spend all morning to the south of Tarapoto to bird a rain-shadowed forest along the Huallaga River, an area still relatively poorly known ornithologically.
 Our goal will be patches of semi-deciduous forest where several very localized species occur, including Pheasant Cuckoo, Rufous-fronted Thornbird, Chestnut-throated Spinetail, Rusty-backed Antwren, the recently described Mishana Tyrannulet, White-bellied Pygmy-Tyrant, Rufous Cassiornis, Sulfur-bellied Tyrant-Manakin, Ashy-headed Greenlet, and the endemic huallagae race of Northern Slaty-Antshrike.
 Along the Huallaga River itself we’ll stop to scan any visible sandbars for Comb Duck and Pied Lapwing.
-Afternoon will be based out of our lodge.
+The afternoon will be based out of our lodge, with birding on a trail or down the road where we could see Yellow-tufted Woodpecker, Double-banded Pygmy-Tyrant, Blue-crowned Trogon, and Chestnut-eared Aracaris, among many other possibilities.
 Night south of Tarapoto.

 Days 6-9: We’ll have four full days to bird areas on either side of Abra Patricia, from Afluente in the subtropical east to Florida de Pomacochas on the slightly drier west side.
 We’ll use our judgment each day to decide which area to bird, depending on what the weather is doing and what we haven’t yet seen.